Panorama photo of Jean Tinguely’s Chaos I, by Thomas Schiff

 Chaos I, by Jean Tinguely

 Chaos I is a seven-ton kinetic (moving) sculpture by Swiss artist Jean Tinguely (1925-1991).
-The 30-foot high piece is the largest and most important work by Tinguely in the United States.
+The thirty-foot tall piece is the largest and most important work by Tinguely in the United States.

 Tinguely, a colorful character sporting a bushy moustache, took up residence in Columbus’s former city powerhouse near Mill Race Park for nearly two years from 1973 to 1974.
 Locals have wonderful memories of the artist-in-residence.
 Tinguely became a regular at the local “watering holes” during that time.